- What schools follow Section 504?

 - Decide if the student needs special education services (specially designed instruction).

 - Decide where the student will go to school.

 If the parents refuse the evaluation, the school may appeal with a due process hearing.
 If the parents or guardians tell the school the child has a disability and the school disagrees, the burden is on the parent or guardian to provide evidence of the disability.
 Parents may appeal the school’s decision with an impartial hearing.

 What is an evaluation?
 An evaluation is a process where experts gather facts to decide if a student should get special education and/or accomodations.
 The process shows what kind and how much help the child needs.
 Evaluation can mean testing, watching, or talking to people who work with the child.

-People who know the student’s needs should do the student’s Section 504 evaluation.
-They join a team to make a 504 plan for the student.
+People who know the student’s needs should do the student’s evaluation.
+If they decide the student needs a 504 Plan then they join a team to make a 504 plan for the student.
 Team members may include parents, teachers and other school staff, and Area Education Agency (AEA) staff.

 The team should look at many things to make the plan.
 They should review grades over the past several years, teachers’ reports, information from parents or other agencies, state assessment scores or other school tests, observations, discipline reports, attendance records, health records, and adaptive behavior information.

 What is Assistive Technology?
 Assistive Technology (AT) is any tool a student needs to keep up or help the child in school.
 AT can be low-tech like a pencil grip.
 It can be high-tech like a computer.
 AT help can mean help for a student in choosing, getting, or using the tool.